jerber/MagicDB/README.md

 # MagicDB
-The easiest way to use store data.
+The easiest way to store data.

 ## Instalation
 ```